7 months ago | B2B

 Modern management style trends and flatter organizational structures more easily allow for this group-buying consensus.

 Because the buyer dynamic has changed, in order to keep up, so too, must the seller's.
-It is now up to B2B companies to help prospective clients overcome their struggle to buy.
+It is now up to B2B companies to help prospective clients overcome the struggle to purchase by marketing not to the business, but to the people in it.
+It's time for business-to-people (B2P) marketing.

 Individual Buyers vs. Group Buyers